 Step 4.
 Create a learning management system specification and UI/UX design

-Now that you understand the purpose of learning management system development and have balanced out the features list, proceed to make a specification.
-This is a document that extensively describes the goals and requirements for an LMS, the idea, features, and technologies for development.
+Now that you understand the purpose of learning management system development and have balanced out the features list proceed to make a specification.
+This document extensively describes the goals and requirements for an LMS, as well as the ideas, features, and technologies for development.

 If you have ever wondered how to create LMS specifications, you should hold a discovery session with our team.
-Syndicode project managers have strong technical and communication skills, as well as expertise to formulate clear questions and derive all the essential information from the client.
-Also, at this step, the schematic representation of the future LMS is created and costs are estimated.
+Syndicode project managers have strong technical and communication skills and expertise to formulate clear questions and derive all the essential information from the client.
+Also, at this step, the schematic representation of the future LMS is created, and costs are estimated.

 After all the requirements are set and recorded on paper, designers visualize the future LMS.
 For complex architectures, they first create LMS mockups and wireframes.
-If everything looks good, they make UI and transfer them to developers to turn into a functional product.
+If everything looks good, they make UI and transfer it to developers to turn it into a functional product.

 Step 5.
 Get a qualified LMS development team

-A hand-picked in-house development team has some strong benefits like full control and direct communication.
-These factors are the more crucial for learning management system development, the bigger the project and the longer the development process.
+A hand-picked in-house development team has some strong benefits, like full control and direct communication.
+These factors become increasingly crucial for the development of learning management systems as the project size and development time grow in size.

 Yet, assembling an in-house development team takes substantial time for interviewing and training.
-It is also associated with higher costs compared to outsourcing since employing people is a long-term investment intended for fulfilling a constant flow of tasks.
+It is also associated with higher costs than outsourcing since employing people is a long-term investment intended to fulfill a constant flow of tasks.

 Benefits of outsourcing for LMS development